 - Where is the data stored?

-In on-premise applications, typically the database that the application uses is co-located with the web or app server that brokers user transactions.
+In on-premises applications, typically the database that the application uses is co-located with the web or app server that brokers user transactions.
 With cloud implementations, this is not always the case.
 You may have application instances distributed around the globe, but leverage a centralized database to record transactions.
 Depending on the nature of the application, this configuration could cause performance issues if the network latency between the app and its data store is significant.
 Some modern architectures afford the ability to store and process data within the application itself (wherever it is deployed).
 This is an important issue for your solution architects to investigate.

 - How will you manage integration?

 Digital business processes often involve the use of multiple applications and many data sources.
-Integrating your cloud apps with other systems and data stores, both on-premise and in the cloud can be complex and difficult to maintain.
+Integrating your cloud apps with other systems and data stores, both on-premises and in the cloud can be complex and difficult to maintain.
 Legacy approaches that leverage point-to-point integrations are often not effective in cloud environments.
 Consider the use of a hybrid data integration platform such as Actian DataConnect to help you solve this problem.
 By managing your connections in one place, you can enable greater flexibility in your deployment strategies.

 - Do you need to replicate data to your cloud data warehouse?